UKHomeOffice/engineering-guidance-and-standards/docs/standards/minimal-documentation-set-for-a-product.md

 ### Product documentation MUST include information about observability

-Documentation should include details of logging, monitoring, and alerting designs, and links to alerting and monitoring dashboards.
+Documentation should include details of logging, alerting and monitoring designs, and links to alerting and monitoring dashboards.

 ### Product documentation MUST include build, release and deployment processes